Smoke to pour into the US as Canada wildfires force province’s largest evacuation in ‘living memory’

 Hazardous smoke to stream across the border

-Computer models show that smoke from the western Canadian blazes will reach the Upper Midwest and Great Lakes Thursday and Friday, potentially affecting the cities of Green Bay, Wisconsin, Milwaukee, Chicago and Detroit.
+Computer models show smoke from the western Canadian blazes will spread into the Upper Midwest and Great Lakes Friday and throughout the weekend, potentially affecting the cities of Green Bay, Wisconsin, Milwaukee, Chicago and Detroit.

 The smoke will likely be in the lower to middle levels of the atmosphere, which could lower visibility and crater air quality in some areas.

-Authorities in Minnesota have already issued an air quality alert beginning Thursday for northeastern parts of the state, warning that fine particle levels are expected to reach “a level considered unhealthy for everyone.”
-A similar alert is in effect in northern Michigan for Friday.
+Authorities in Minnesota issued an air quality alert for the northern half of the state, warning that fine particle levels are expected to reach “a level considered unhealthy for everyone.”
+Air quality had already reached unhealthy levels in Minnesota’s Arrowhead region as of Friday morning.
+A similar alert is in effect in northern Michigan and Wisconsin for Friday .

 Some of the mid-and-low-level smoke could linger through the weekend in parts of the Midwest, according to the National Weather Service, while projections show a high-level smoke plume plunging even further south across the Plains.